gmzi/javascripter/18-AJAX-API.md

 Axios parses the JSON response into a JavaScript object automatically, so we can work with it right away.

 4. Error Handling

+## error_handling

 If a request doesn't work, or if an API is down or doesn't respond, use try/catch:

 ```javascript
 async function getDogByBreed(breed) {